Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    2. The [=ingest source=] SHOULD use HTTP over TLS, if TLS is used it SHALL support at least TLS version 1.2, a higher version may also be supported additionally [[!RFC2818]].
-   3. The [=ingest source=] SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
+   3. The [=ingest source=] SHOULD use a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
 If this is not the case, the domain name<->IP address mapping(s) MUST be known and static.